robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 }
 ```

-^This is a function taking a parser and a sequence, and returning a set containing parse trees.
+^This is a function taking a parser and a sequence, and returning the `parseForest`, a set containing the resulting parse trees.

 ^It doesn’t explicitly compact the parser itself; instead, this is handled in the `-derivative:` method.